The Florida Bar

 International law is the practice of law dealing with issues, problems, or disputes arising from any and all aspects of the relations between or among states and international organizations as well as the relations between or among nationals of different countries.

 Thinking of Becoming Board Certified?
 Review a summary of the requirements.

 To download an application, click on the appropriate application.
 You will be asked if you would like to "Open" or "Save" the file (MSWord).
 It is advisable to save the file to your computer for future reference.
 Type in your responses on the application and print a copy.
 Attach any required documents, enclose the $250 application fee, and mail your application to: The Florida Bar, Legal Specialization and Education Dept., 651 E. Jefferson Street, Tallahassee, FL 32399-2300.

-If you were originally certified in 1999, 2004 or 2009, the Application for Recertification must be postmarked by June 15, 2014.
-All requirements for recertification are to be completed by May 31, 2014 unless you file a recertification extension request.
+If you were originally certified in 2000, 2005 or 2010, the Application for Recertification must be postmarked by June 15, 2015.
+All requirements for recertification must be completed by May 31, 2015 unless you file a recertification extension request.